gui-lizarza/image-deblurring-neural-nets/README.md

 Several architectures of neural networks used for image deblurring (more especifically: residual CNNs, GANs and a proposed mixture of experts).
 Implementation with TensorFlow and Keras.

 ## 256colors:
-Experiments over images presenting up to 256 different gradations of color (B&W or RGB).
+Experiments with images presenting up to 256 different gradations of color (B&W or RGB).

 ## 8colors:
-Experiments over images presenting only 8 different gradations of gray (only B&W).
+Experiments with images presenting only 8 different gradations of gray (only B&W).

 ## mixture_of_experts:
 Proposed mixture of trained CNNs for the restoration of images presenting up to 256 different gradations of gray (only B&W).